-On March 31, 2017, Plaintiff, Dorothy Fisher, filed this pro se lawsuit against Defendants, Gregory Whitlock and Authorhouse, LLC, for "misappropriation of royalties from the sale of Plaintiff's cookbook, in violation of federal copyright law, and the state criminal laws of Tennessee, Indiana, and Florida."
-(Doc.
+Plaintiff filed this pro se lawsuit against Defendants, Gregory Whitlock and Authorhouse, LLC claiming "misappropriation of royalties from the sale of Plaintiff's cookbook, in violation of federal copyright law, and the state criminal laws of Tennessee, Indiana, and Florida" (Doc.
 1).
-On April 12, 2017, the district judge determined that Plaintiff's vague reference to "copyright law" was insufficient to establish the existence of a federal question and dismissed the complaint for Plaintiff's failure to establish the Court's subject matter jurisdiction (Doc.
+The district judge determined that Plaintiff's vague reference to "copyright law" was insufficient to establish the existence of a federal question and dismissed the complaint for Plaintiff's failure to establish the Court's subject matter jurisdiction (Doc.
 6).
-The Court granted
+The Court granted Plaintiff leave to amend and on April 26, 2017 she filed an amended complaint in which she essentially repeated her previous allegations (Doc.
+10).